Stop Trying to Read Your Spouses Mind

 4. “I know something is bothering you!”

-Now for the psychoanalyst style cleaned up statements…
+Now for the psychoanalyst-style cleaned-up statements…

 1. “It hurts my feelings that you would rather spend time with the guys than with me.”

-4. “Are you okay, I sense that you may be upset?”
+4. “Are you okay?
+I sense that you may be upset.”

-Two other phrases in spousal conversation that are pretty much assured to start an argument are, “You never,” and “ You always.”
-If you start a conversation with those phrases, you have decidedly started a war, put your spouse on the defensive, and rattled their ego by insinuating that you know everything about them.
-Sure, spouses (and anyone else) for that matter can have certain habits and patterns of behavior that are easy to predict.
-But if conversation and communication and ultimately understanding are your goal – these two little phrases will rarely get you there.
+Two other phrases in spousal conversations that are almost guaranteed to start an argument are, “You never…” and “You always…” If you start a conversation with these phrases, you’ve already started a war, put your spouse on the defensive, and rattled their ego by insinuating that you know everything about them.
+Sure, spouses (and anyone else, for that matter) can have certain habits and predictable patterns of behavior.
+But if your goal is conversation, communication, and ultimately understanding—these two little phrases will rarely get you there.

 Share: